tweedegolf/embedded-workshop/lectures/mdbook/src/2_peripherals/assignment.md

 | A2         | -              |
 | A3         | -              |

+- Initialize the SCL and SDA pins.
+Due to some [peculiarities](https://github.com/nrf-rs/nrf-hal/blob/master/nrf-hal-common/src/twim.rs#L45) of the nRF52840, they need to be in floating input mode.

 - Initialize the TWIM0 peripheral, which is I2C compatible.
 Use the [I2C example](./6_i2c/2_example.md) for reference.

 - Set up the `lis3dh` driver: